BRAIN centre: Core Team

 Senior molecular imaging scientist with expertise in quantification and kinetic modelling of PET signal.
 At the Department of Neuroimaging, Mattia has championed the use of many different PET tracers, including fluorodeoxyglucose (FDG; for brain metabolism), translocator protein (TSPO; for neuroinflammation) and Leucine (cerebral protein synthesis) with which he collaborates with the BRAIN Centre.

-Seniour lecturer in the Neurobiology of Neurodevelopmental Disorders.
-Anthony’s group combines in vivo MRI, 3D imaging of intact, fixed brain tissue (CLARITY) and molecular analyses of gene and protein expression to study: (1) How alterations in brain structure and function observed in patients with psychiatric and neurological disorders align with appropriate rodent models and (2) The effects of psychotropic drugs on the nervous, immune and endocrine systems.
+Professor of Neuropsychopharmacology.
+Anthony’s group is studying (1) How alterations in brain structure and function observed in patients with psychiatric and neurological disorders align with appropriate rodent models and (2) The effects of psychotropic drugs on the nervous, immune and endocrine systems.
+His group combines in vivo and ex vivo MRI, with post-mortem cellular and molecular analyses.
+His group also has significant expertise in the use of human stem cell models to study cortical neurodevelopment in vitro.
 Anthony is championing the use of preclinical neuroimaging in his department and at the MRC Centre for Neurodevelopmental Disorders, as a means to address the lack of continuity between the levels of analysis used in animal models and clinical research into brain disorders.

 Dr George Chennell and the Wohl Cellular Imaging Centre, WCIC